AmarDange/Archana-Bazaar/README.md

     -   #### A. First Time Visitor Goals

-        1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the organisation.
+        1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the store.
         2. As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.
         3. As a First Time Visitor, I want to be able to easily navigate to and view a list of books, stationary.
         4. As a First Time Visitor, I want to be able to easily find where the organisation is located.